apache/spark/docs/mllib-guide.md

 * *V* is *n x k* and satisfies V^TV = eye(k).

-All input and output is expected in sparse matrix format, 1-indexed as tuples of the form ((i,j),value) all in RDDs.
+All input and output is expected in sparse matrix format, 1-indexed as tuples of the form ((i,j),value) all in SparseMatrix RDDs.
 Below is example usage.

 {% highlight scala %}